 Many people are worried about how they will pay for divorce once the process is over.
 However, most attorneys require money to be paid either up-front and/or during the legal proceeding.
 The question people ask most often is how they will get the money to hire a divorce lawyer in the first place.
 There is no set answer and depending on your individual financial needs understanding what route to take to hire an attorney can be confusing.

 In most divorces there is an earning disparity between the parties, meaning one party is likely bringing in more income.
-This often places the party with the higher earning power in control of the money, making it difficult for the lower earning party to hire a divorce attorney.
+This often places the party with the higher-earning power in control of the money, making it difficult for the lower-earning party to hire a divorce attorney.
 Most divorce lawyers require a large retainer to be put down before your case will be taken.
 This is because Texas does not allow contingency fee divorces.
-A contingency fee means that an attorney will not get paid unless their client wins their case, but it is not applicable in a divorce case because it is encouraged parties find an amicable and equitable settlement in divorce cases.
+A contingency fee means that an attorney will not get paid unless their client wins their case, but it is not applicable in a divorce case because it is encouraged parties to find an amicable and equitable settlement in divorce cases.
 As a result, most divorce cases will never set foot in a trial because their case will settle out in a mediation or arbitration before.

 Focusing back on how to kick start your divorce, there are several options a person in financial need can turn to if they otherwise cannot afford the initial process of hiring an attorney.
 It is important to understand and assess your needs because these options can be combined in a variety of ways to fit your needs.